Lawrence Durrell: Two further marriages and settling in Languedoc

 In 1955 Durrell separated from Eve Cohen.
 He married again in 1961, to Claude-Marie Vincendon, whom he met on Cyprus.
 She was a Jewish woman born in Alexandria.
 Durrell was devastated when Claude-Marie died of cancer in 1967.
 He married for the fourth and last time in 1973, to Ghislaine de Boysson, a French woman.
 They divorced in 1979.

+In the spring of 1960, Durrell was hired to rewrite the script for the 1963 film Cleopatra.
+The production company had also proposed a film of Justine which would eventually appear in 1969.

 Durrell settled in Sommières, a small village in Languedoc, France, where he purchased a large house on the edge of the village.
 The house was situated in extensive grounds surrounded by a wall.
 Here he wrote The Revolt of Aphrodite, comprising Tunc (1968) and Nunquam (1970).
 He also completed The Avignon Quintet, published from 1974 to 1985, which used many of the same motifs and styles found in his metafictional Alexandria Quartet.
-Although the related works are frequently described as a quintet, Durrell referred to it as a "quincunx."
+Although the related works are frequently described as a quintet, Durrell referred to it as a "quincunx".

 The opening novel, Monsieur, or the Prince of Darkness, received the 1974 James Tait Black Memorial Prize.
-That year, Durrell was living in the United States and serving as the Andrew Mellon Visiting Professor of Humanities at the California Institute of Technology.
+That year, Durrell was living in the United States and serving as the Andrew Mellon Visiting professor of humanities at the California Institute of Technology.

 The middle novel of the quincunx, Constance, or Solitary Practices (1981), which portrays France in the 1940s under the German occupation, was nominated for the Booker Prize in 1982.

 Other works from this period are Sicilian Carousel, a non-fiction celebration of that island, The Greek Islands, and Caesar's Vast Ghost, which is set in and chiefly about the region of Provence, France.

 Later years, literary influences, attitudes and reputation

 A longtime smoker, Durrell suffered from emphysema for many years.
 He died of a stroke at his house in Sommières in November 1990, and was buried in the churchyard of the Chapelle St-Julien de Montredon in Sommières.

-He was predeceased by his younger daughter, Sappho Jane, who took her own life in 1985 at age 33.
-After Durrell's death, it emerged that Sappho's diaries included allusions to an alleged incestuous relationship with her father.
+He was predeceased by his younger daughter, Sappho Jane, who took her own life in 1985 at the age of 33.
+After Durrell's death, it emerged that Sappho's diaries included allusions to alleged sexual abuse by her father.